 A number of expansionist pieces of work-in-progress have suffered crash-landings though no official announcements have yet been made.
 All of them: by way of reminder, planning applications to ease the terms of the noise planning conditions; imminent applications to raise the annual passenger throughput to 19 million, another to raise the passenger limit to 24million – all through the existing terminal; in advance of the Development Control Order (DCO) which was to build a second terminal and thus to reach well north of 32 million passengers a year.

-All of those applications, including the DCO, must contain environmental statements which incorporate forecasts of passenger and air transport movements and, particularly relevant to the noise issue, aircraft types – it was largely a result in the delayed appearance of less-noisy replacements (effectively, re-engined versions of Airbus A320/321 and Boeing 737/8/900) and the airport owners direct stimulation of passenger growth since 2014 that the planning limits for noise had been violated for the last 3 years.
+All of those applications, including the DCO, must contain environmental statements which incorporate forecasts of passenger and air transport movements and, particularly relevant to the noise issue, aircraft types – it was largely a result in the delayed appearance of less-noisy replacements (effectively, re-engined versions of Airbus A320/321 and Boeing 737/8/900) and the airport owners direct stimulation of passenger growth since 2014 that the planning limits for noise have been violated for the last 3 years.
 But the crystal balls have clouded over.
 Who knows what degree of enthusiasm there might be for passing through airports which are already declaring that self-separation standards cannot be achieved, then being confined in an aluminium tube and wearing a face-mask for some hours, particularly if the Government requires incoming passengers to put themselves into quarantine for 14 days?
 So the passenger forecasts are somewhat shaky.

-As to these less-noisy aircraft types that might turn up at Luton: Airbus have drastically cut their production rate, and there's some unseemly arguing at Board level within easyJet, with the original founder Stelios disputing the need for further purchases from Airbus, and the ill-fated Boeing 737Max remains firmly grounded though continuing problems over its certification.
+As to these less-noisy aircraft types that might turn up at Luton: Airbus has drastically cut their production rate, and there's some unseemly arguing at Board level within easyJet, with the original founder Stelios disputing the need for further purchases from Airbus, and the ill-fated Boeing 737Max remains firmly grounded though continuing problems over its certification.
 In any event it's also far from clear whether airlines will have the funds to acquire newer aircraft even if the passenger numbers were to recover.
 So a whole lot of hard sums need to be done, and new consultations be carried out against the new background, before any approvals can be made.

 One large straw in the “expansion” wind has been the decision by Heathrow management that their “third runway” scheme has been put on ice for the next several years.
-The Civil Aviation Authority may well have forced that decision on them as one consequence of its preparations for the next round of economic regulation of the airport, for which CAA is responsible.
+The Civil Aviation Authority may well have forced that decision on them as one consequence of its preparations for the next round of economic regulation of the airport, for which the CAA is responsible.
 CAA recently updated its thoughts on the forthcoming exercise (published as CAP1914, for those interested to see the report in its entirety) which summarises the Authority view – this short extract says it all:

 In the light of this uncertainty and the Court of Appeal’s decision on the NPS (the aviation national policy statement), it is unclear whether capacity expansion will proceed and at the very least there will be significant implications for the timeline of the capacity expansion programme.
 Nonetheless, HAL and airline stakeholders have told us that they want us to continue work on HAL’s next price control, but with a focus on the “two runway” airport.....

-It would be helpful to see a atatement from Luton Borough Council, the owner of Luton Airport, that it, too, has given up its over-enthusiastic expansion bid.
+It would be helpful to see a statement from Luton Borough Council, the owner of Luton Airport, that it, too, has given up its over-enthusiastic expansion bid.

 This is what the Borough Council has told us:

-Plummeting passenger numbers at Luton Airport are contributing to a £49m shortfall at the council which owns it.
+Plummeting passenger numbers at Luton Airport are contributing to a £49m shortfall at the council that owns it.
 Luton Borough Council has projected a £37m drop in airport revenue amid a "catastrophic drop" in passengers.